mlz-ictrl/nicos/doc/source/gui/config.rst

    Provides a view of the currently executed script, and the current position in it.
 The panel also displays queued scripts.

+   Options:

+   * ``stopcounting`` (default False) -- Configure the stop button behaviour, if is set to ``True``, the execution of a script will be aborted, otherwise a counting will be finished first before the script will be stopped.

 .. figure:: scriptstatuspanel.png
      :alt: script status panel
      :align: center